What hair color highlights can you achieve without using harsh chemicals? Methods like Ombre or Balayage or ‘Grey Blending’.

 This post may contain affiliate links, which helps keep this content free.
 More information on the Menu

-The different hair colors seem to be increasing every time I read a news article, there seems to be a new one popping up.
+The amount of different hair colors seem to be increasing every time I read a news article, there seems to be a new one popping up.

 ( Below Are Some Ideas ) too.

-Apparently pigmented shampoos and conditioners for at home use are considered Toners.
+Apparently pigmented shampoos and conditioners for at home use are also considered Toners.

 I really didn’t understand the term toner, in the context of hair color, but they say that even if you have brown hair, you can add a red toner to bring out red lights in your hair, sounds good.